Bavarian Sauerkraut Strudel Recipe (Easy & Authentic)

 Authentic Spaetzle Recipe: German Egg Noodles in 20 Minutes

 If you have ever been to Southern Germany, I hope you have tried our Spätzle!
 If you have, I just know that you loved them.
 If not, let me explain what we’re talking about here: Spaetzle are a kind of pasta where the raw dough is pressed into boiling water.
-You can either eat them as a side dish to beef or veggies with sauce or as a main dish for example with cheese (“Kässpätzle”) or herbs.
+You can either eat them as a side dish to beef or veggies with sauce or as a main dish, for example, with cheese (“Kässpätzle”), homemade sauerkraut (“Krautspätzle) or herbs.

-Here in Southern Germany, spaetzle (which translates as “little sparrows”) are a common traditional dish.
+Here in Southern Germany, spaetzle (which translates as “little sparrows”) is a common traditional dish.
 Although there are ready-made spaetzle available in the supermarkets here, it’s so easy and way yummier to make them yourself.
-With this traditional spaetzle recipe I’ll show you how you can make these yummy egg noodles at home and add a new dish to your collection of recipes.
+With this traditional spaetzle recipe, I’ll show you how you can make these yummy egg noodles at home and add a new dish to your collection of recipes.

 Pro tips for great Spaetzle